shikha046/Online-Blood-bank-management-system/README.md

 # Online-Blood-bank-management-system

 Technologies used-HTML,CSS,JAVASCRIPT,bootstrap,php,MYSQL.
-In this project there is home page nad there is search funtionality .
+In this project there is home page and there is search funtionality .
 This project concept for user and donor.
 Both visit the website .
 When donor visit he can create his account after that the user who need the blood can search the donor by city & blood group and then click on search button. then the donor will be displayed.

-As we know that if the donor has donoated the blood then he can not donate the blood upto next three months.so i have added a functionality that donor will create the account & then click on the button "Save life" & then store the date of blood donation .then he will be disable for next three months & on the message it is dispalyed.
+As we know that if the donor has donated the blood then he can not donate the blood upto next three months.so i have added a functionality that donor will create the account & then click on the button "Save life" & then store the date of blood donation .then he will be disable for next three months & on the message it is dispalyed.
 Donor can update his complete profile ,change his password,& then he can also delete.

 ![Screenshot (92)](https://user-images.githubusercontent.com/101914410/204122952-1e463299-46fc-48fa-93bf-e922af2da57a.png)